 This module is delivered by four hours of teaching per week for 23 weeks.
 Each week's instruction consists of a two-hour lecture and two one-hour classes.

 Lecture: The two-hour lecture introduces several of the units from the course textbook in outline and identifies the key points of the subjects under discussion.

-Class: Students will be placed in a class with 10-12 other students.
-In these sessions students will be given the opportunity to discuss any problems relating to the course material and will work together in small groups on a range of class exercises.
+Classes: Students will be given the opportunity to discuss any issues relating to the module material and will work together in groups on a range of class exercises.

 50 per cent Coursework Mark, 50 per cent Exam Mark